MnojS/MnojS/README.md

 <br>

 - 🔭 I’m currently working on Front-End Development
 - 🌱 I’m currently learning React JavaScript Library
 - 👯 I’m looking to collaborate with Front-End related projects
-- 🤔 I’m looking for help with Innovative ideas
+- 🤔 I’m looking for help with Innovative ideas , May be i have an idea .....
 - 💬 Ask me about CSS
 - 📫 How to reach me: ...https://www.linkedin.com/in/manoj-sahu-6a70941a5/
-- 😄 Pronouns: ...
+- 😄 Language I Speak : Hindi And English
 - ⚡ Fun fact: I love to draw , sing and play guitar